Order of Visit: High Point #39

 Survey monument with the outline of the state

 After taking my summit photos, I didn’t have a whole lot of reasons to linger on Eagle Mountain.
-It was mid afternoon and I still had a 1.5 hours drive back down the North Shore to Gooseberry Falls State Park – where I had a camping reservation waiting for me this evening.
+It was mid-afternoon and I still had a 1.5-hour drive back down the North Shore to Gooseberry Falls State Park – where I had a camping reservation waiting for me this evening.

 Views of the lakes in the BWCA